KubeOrchestra/.github/CONTRIBUTING.md

 ### Becoming a Member

-Contributors who frequently contribute to the project may ask to join the KubeOrchestra organization.
+Contributors who frequently contribute to the project may ask to join the KubeOrch organization.
 Active contributors who demonstrate:
 - Consistent, quality contributions
 - Understanding of project goals and architecture
 - Collaborative approach to development